 How are we doing?

-During the 2020 presidential election, the voter turnout rate for the state of Arizona was 59.0%, nearly ten percentage points higher than the rate during the 2016 presidential election.
-Arizona ranked sixth out of the 10 western states in voter turnout rates.
-Of the western states chosen for comparison, Colorado had the highest voter turnout, with 71.7% of the voting-age population casting a ballot.
-On the opposite end, Texas ranked last, with a voter turnout rate of 51.5%.
-Historically the voter turnout rate for the Tucson Metropolitan Statistical Area (MSA) has exceeded the state’s turnout rate.
-The 2020 voter turnout rate for Tucson and peer metropolitan areas will be added once the data are available.
+During the 2022 midterm election, the voter turnout rate for the state of Arizona was 44.7%, 15.6 percentage points lower than the rate during the 2020 presidential election.
+Generally, midterm elections typically have lower turnout compared to presidential elections.
+Arizona ranked fourth out of the 10 western states in voter turnout rates.
+Of the western states chosen for comparison, Oregon had the highest voter turnout, with 58.7% of the voting-age population casting a ballot.
+On the opposite end, Texas ranked last, with a voter turnout rate of 35.9%.

 Why is it important?